Hey there, did you know that you can use Photoshop brushes in Procreate? And that you can use Procreate brushes in Photoshop? Me neither!

 Can you use Photoshop brushes in Procreate?

 Yes, you can use Photoshop brushes in Procreate.
 Procreate is a powerful iPad drawing and painting app that comes equipped with a set of default brushes.
 However, you can also import Photoshop brushes into Procreate and use them in your artwork.
 We explain here how to import Photoshop brushes in Procreate.
+Be aware that it’s not a simple import and you will need to do manual work to get similar results as the original brush.

 Can you use Procreate brushes in Photoshop?